-Your 24-hour circadian rhythm is the primary factor that determines your sleep and wake cycle.
+First, quick recap of how sleep works: Your 24-hour circadian rhythm is the primary factor that determines your sleep and wake cycle.
 Alongside your circadian rhythm is a complementary sleep pressure system in your brain.
-This system is especially susceptible to being disrupted by caffeine.
+This system, unfortunately, is especially susceptible to being disrupted by caffeine.

-If you want to keep your sleep cycles on track, it’s a good idea to understand how your genes, gender, diet, and dosage all impact how your body processes caffeine.
+If you want to keep your sleep cycles on track, keep reading to understand how your genes, gender, diet, and dosage all impact how your body processes caffeine.

 Caffeine tricks your brain into thinking it’s not tired by blocking your sleepiness signal, adenosine.
 Adenosine is a brain molecule (neurotransmitter) that helps register elapsed time.